TL;DR

 What features matter most in a workout logger for strength training?

 The most important features are reliable progression tracking, quick set logging, and the ability to plan future sessions.
-Advanced features like analytics and program templates become more valuable as you progress, but basic logging consistency trumps complex features for most lifters.
+Advanced features like analytics and program templates become more valuable as you progress, but consistent basic logging trumps complex features for most lifters.

 Is it worth paying for a premium workout logging app?